Suryanandx/noto-ai/README.md

 - All data is stored in your Supabase database
 - Authentication is handled securely via Supabase Auth
 - API keys are never exposed to the client
+- Environment variables are properly configured for client and server usage

 ## 🙏 Credits